-NOTE IV: Candidates who have passed the final professional M.B.B.S. or any other Medical Examination but have not completed their internship by the time of submission of their applications for the Civil Services (Main) Examination, will be provisionally admitted to the Examination provided they submit along with their application a copy of certificate from the concerned authority of the University/ Institution that they had passed the requisite final professional medical examination.
-In such cases, the candidates will be required to produce at the time of their interview original Degree or a certificate from the concerned competent authority of the University/Institution that they had completed all requirements (including completion of internship) for the award of the Degree.
+Candidates who have passed the final professional M.B.B.S. or any other Medical Examination but have not completed their internship by the time of submission of their applications for the Civil Services (Main) Examination, will be provisionally admitted to the Examination provided they submit along with their application a copy of certificate from the concerned authority of University/Institution that they had passed the requisite final professional medical examination.
+In such cases, the candidates will be required to produce at the time of their interview original Degree or a certificate from the concerned comauthority University/Institution that they had completed all requirements (including completion of internship) for the award of the Degree.

-(iv) Number of attempts:
+(iv) Number of attempts :

-Every candidate appearing at the examination who is otherwise eligible, shall be permitted four attempts at the examination.
+Every candidate appearing at the examination who is otherwise eligible, shall be permitted six attempts at the examina-